 Julien Richer-Lanciault, Product Manager at CM Labs Simulations, fielded some questions regarding their excavator and earthmover training simulators from our editor:

-Simulators have been used in training programs for trucking and flying for a long time, but it seems to be a more recent trend for heavy equipment.
-Do you think that simulators have become a necessary tool in heavy equipment training programs like they are in other industries?
+Max Carrington: Simulators have been used in training programs for trucking and flying for a long time, but is a more recent trend for heavy equipment.
+Do you think that simulators have become a necessary tool in heavy equipment training programs, like they are in other industries?

 With simulation, you are transforming subjective assessment to objective evaluation that’s based on actual data that the simulator captures, scores and reports on.
 Instructors are more empowered and have access to points of views/drone views they don’t have in the field.

-What skills learned from the heavy equipment software, specifically excavator, dozer and wheel loader, do you think are most transferrable to a real machine?
-What are the limitations of what can be learned on a simulator, if any?
+MC: What skills taught within the heavy equipment software do you think are most transferrable to a real machine?
+What are the limitations of learning through simulation?

 Specifically, beyond controls familiarization and basic earthmoving skills, the Dozer Simulator Training Pack features advanced exercises that focus on complex skills such as material spreading and access road creation.